Paperspace/gradient-cli/README.md

 Dependency Options
 ==================
 When running python scripts on paperspace you may need to provide additional dependencies to your scripts or specify the python version.
-The `paperspace-python run` command has several options to support this: `--python`, `--init`, `--pipenv`, and `--req`.
+The `gradient run` command has several options to support this: `--python`, `--init`, `--pipenv`, and `--req`.
 In addition you can use the `--workspace` option above to upload file dependencies.

 The `--python 2|3` option allows you specify whether to use `python2` or `python3` when running the script on paperspace.
-If ommitted, the script will be run with the same major version as is being used to run `paperspace-python` locally.
+If ommitted, the script will be run with the same major version as is being used to run `gradient` locally.

 The `--init [<init.sh>]` option is used to specify a script to be run on the remote machine, inside the container, before the python script is run.
 If the init script name is ommitted, it is assumed to be the script named `init.sh` in the current directory.
 The script is run using
 `source init.sh` in the container bash shell.
 You can use this option to provide a list of commands to run to set up the dependencies for the script, such as running a list of `pip install` commands.
 However, if you are using `pipenv` or a `requirements.txt` file we recommend you use one of the options below.
 Multiple dependency setup options can be combinded however.

 The `--pipenv` option is used to upload and run the `Pipfile` and `Pipfile.lock` files in the current directory, if found.
 These files are used on the paperspace machine to initialize the python environment using the `pipenv` tool, by running `pipenv install` within the container.
 Note: `pipenv` must already be installed in the container for this option to work.
-The default container used by paperspace-python already has the `pipenv` package installed.
+The default container used by gradient already has the `pipenv` package installed.

 The `--req [<requirements.txt>]` option is used specify that a `requirements.txt` file should be used to install the required python dependencies using `pip`.
 By default this option looks for a file named `requirements.txt` in the current directory, but you can override this by specifying a different file name.
 Note: `pip` must already be installed in the container for this option to work.
-The default container used by paperspace-python already has the `pip` package installed.
+The default container used by gradient already has the `pip` package installed.

 The `--dryrun` option allows you to see the resultant script that will be run on the paperspace job runner without actually running it.